bobjacobsen/PMRRM/Profiles/Dispatcher_Simple.jmri/README.md

 # Background Information on this JMRI Profile #

-This is the development profile for the PMRRM dispatcher system.
+This is a simplified PMRRM dispatching profile.

+It is updated from the Dispatcher Work in Progress profile when that has been sufficiently tested.

 ## Startup ##